Current vs. Proposed Hours

 What would the actual hours for school be if the proposed plan is approved?
 The chart below shows the current and proposed school hours for elementary, middle and high schools.
 Please click on the graphic to open it in a larger window.

 As this plan is being considered there are several positive aspects to making this change.
 At the same time, the school district recognizes there are issues and concerns to be addressed.
 The chart below summarizes some of the pros and cons:

 |POSITIVE CHANGES||ISSUES TO ADDRESS|

-||Some walking/waiting in the dark for elementary students during winter months.|
+|New school start times provide benefits supported by research, including improved learning, better health, and enhanced equity||Some walking/waiting in the dark for elementary students during winter months.|

-|The change is cost neutral for the school district.||Increased late afternoon absences and reduced practice facility time for secondary activities.|
+|All grade levels would operate on the same school hours.||Increased late afternoon absences and reduced practice facility time for secondary activities.|

 |Increase collaboration opportunities for elementary schools.|